bitcraze/crazyflie2-ios-client/readme.md

 - Can connect and control a Crazyflie 2 via Bluetooth Smart
 - Choice of control mode and sensitivity
-- Can update Crazyflie with the latest firmware version (not released yet)
+- Can update Crazyflie with the latest firmware version

 This app requires iOS 8 or higher.